Save Our Sun: FAQs

-Q How has the change in Government affected the Community Ownership Fund (the grant)?
+Q What has the Community Ownership Fund been replaced with?

-Q Can we still buy the pub if we don’t get the grant that’s being applied for?
+Q Can we still buy the pub now the Community Ownership Fund has been closed?

-Q What does a pledge mean – what am I committing to?
+Q What does a pledge mean – what am I committing?

 A The pledge is NOT a legal commitment, it’s just an indication of what you think you might like to do.
-The pledge is part of the grant application, showing the Government (and the working group) that we have community support.
 We hope that when we come to raise funds those people who have pledged shares will then buy real shares.

 Q Can anyone buy shares?
 Is there any restriction on age/residence?